top of page

 The research is based on several years of fieldwork in Asia and makes a unique contribution by systematically comparing China's development experience with other countries.
 Relevant to political science, economic history, rural sociology, and Asian Studies, the book enriches our understanding of state-led development and agrarian change.

-Reviews of my book have been published in Asia Policy (book review roundtable), The China Quarterly, The Developing Economies, Journal of Asian Studies, Journal of Chinese Political Science, and Perspectives on Politics.
+Reviews of my book have been published in Asia Policy (book review roundtable), The China Quarterly, The Developing Economies, Journal of Asian Studies, Journal of Chinese Political Science, Pacific Affairs and Perspectives on Politics.
 It has also been mentioned in stories by Axios and SupChina.

 bottom of page